 Introduces the student to repairing, rebasing, and relining complete and partial dentures.
 Provides additional experience in fabricating upper and lower complete dentures.
 Introduces the student to mounting, setting of teeth, processing and finishing removal partial dentures.
 Studies the need for, and how to, attain balanced occlusion in removable partial denture prosthetics.
-Prerequisite: an interview with the program head in order to determine interest, motivation, and aptitudes in dental lab technology.
+Prerequisite: an interview with program head to establish interest, motivation, and aptitudes for dental laboratory technology.
 Lecture 2 hours.
 Laboratory 3 hours.
 Total 5 hours per week.